angular/angular/aio/content/guide/http.md

   header="app/heroes/heroes.service.ts (addHero)">
 </code-example>

-The `HttpClient.post()` method is similar to `get()` in that it has a type parameter (you're expecting the server to return the new hero) and it takes a resource URL.
+The `HttpClient.post()` method is similar to `get()` in that it has a type parameter, which you can use to specify that you expect the server to return data of a given type.
+The method takes a resource URL and two additional parameters:

-It takes two more parameters:

-1. `hero` - the data to POST in the body of the request.
+* *body* - The data to POST in the body of the request.
-1. `httpOptions` - the method options which, in this case, [specify required headers](#adding-headers).
+* *options*` - An object containing method options which, in this case, [specify required headers](#adding-headers).

-Of course it catches errors in much the same manner [described above](#error-details).
+The example catches errors as [described above](#error-details).

 The `HeroesComponent` initiates the actual POST operation by subscribing to the `Observable` returned by this service method.